Sunday

 Growing Parsley

 Parsley puts its roots down deep.
 Be careful to prepare a nice deep bed for it, ten inches or so, and dress it with rich soil.
 Choose a location that gets at least six hours of sun but holds moisture well.
-When parsley goes dry, it wilts and seldom recovers, so keep it mulched, and give it regular deep watering.
+When parsley goes dry, it wilts and seldom recovers, so keep it mulched.

 Curly Leaf Parsley vs. Flat Leaf Parsley